| Installing

 power supply unit with extra power lines is required, and the

 case has to have extra stand-off points to support the motherboard.
+For

 Intel Pentium III and Celeron processors, and AMD Athlon and Duron